BlinkVoid/govhack_2016_directme/README.md

-# govhack_directme
+# DirectMe
-Find your desirable path based on Weather, Hazards and Safety data
+Find the most desirable path based on Weather, Hazards and Safety data

+**Created @ GovHack 2016**